Drug & Alcohol Rehab County Durham & Near County Durham

 Psychologically addictive drugs, like cocaine and marijuana, will only produce mental withdrawal symptoms (if you have a dependency and then your intake stops), so in recovery from them, you won’t need medical detox.

-In general, we’d recommend an absolute minimum of 7 days for alcohol detox.
+In general, we’d recommend an absolute minimum of 7 days at rehab for alcohol detox.

 But you should really participate in rehab for 28 days, so you can focus on recovery and rehabilitation using therapies to their full effect.